rznas/hh/docs/GRAPHRAG_QUICK_REFERENCE.md

 ## Important Notes

 ⚠️ **Medical Safety Critical**
-- Red flag detection must have 100% recall (no false negatives)
+- Red flag detection must have 100% recall (no false negatives) - extract from textbook
-- Urgency classifications must match medical standards
+- Urgency classifications must be extracted from Wills Eye Manual (NOT hardcoded)
-- Every extracted entity should be validated
+- Every extracted entity should be validated against textbook source

 🔧 **Technical Requirements**
 - BeautifulSoup4 for HTML/XHTML parsing ✓